 - Diplopia is common, as would be expected.
-Diplopia and cranial nerve lesions is discussed elsewhere.
+Diplopia and cranial nerve lesions are discussed elsewhere.
 It may precede the pain by several days.

 - Involvement of the ophthalmic division of the trigeminal nerve can cause paraesthesia over the forehead.
 The corneal reflex may be lost on that side.

 - The lesion is usually unilateral but bilateral cases have been described.